Highlights

 - Taking high levels of the omega-3 fats DHA and EPA (460 mg EPA and 380 mg DHA in two large trials) was associated with reduced risk of cardiovascular disease and possibly cancer

-The biology:
+The biology

 Omega-3 fatty acids are so-called long chain polyunsaturated fatty acids that our bodies cannot make.
 So we need to take these in from food or supplements.
 But why should we take these omega-3 fatty acids?
 What is the benefit?
 Large scale clinical trials have now shown that raising blood levels of two Omega three fatty acids: EPA and DHA are associated with reduced risk of certain chronic diseases, specifically cardiovascular disease and possibly cancer.
 With that brief introduction I will jump right into the clinical evidence.

-Clinical evidence:
+Clinical evidence

 Fortunately, since that time there have been 3 large clinical trials that have shown positive cardiovascular benefits.
-Two of these studies named VITAL and ASCEND gave 1 gm per day of Omega-3 formulation (460 mg EPA and 380 mg DHA), VITAL recruited men over 50 and women over 55 with no heart attack, stroke or cancer.
+Two of these studies named VITAL and ASCEND gave 1 gm per day of Omega-3 formulation (460 mg EPA and 380 mg DHA), recruited men over 50 and women over 55 with no heart attack, stroke or cancer.
 ASCEND included adults over 40 years with diabetes but no cardiovascular disease.
 In both of these studies the total number of cardiovascular events were the same regardless of whether people took the supplements or not.
 But there was an important difference: in the vital study people who took the supplements experienced a 28% reduction in the rates of heart attack, while in the ascend study people who took the supplement had a 19% reduced risk of cardiovascular death.
 There was another study called REDUCE-IT where they recruited people with cardiovascular disease or with diabetes plus a cardiovascular risk factor.
 They were given 4 g per day of a modified form of EPA.
 This supplement reduced rates of overall cardiovascular events by an impressive 25%.

 So the natural question is: what does it mean for me?
 How much should I take daily?